The Museum Experience Kit offers library cardholders an opportunity to access historical sites and museums in the

 Heinz History Center

-Visit the Mr. Roger’s Neighborhood exhibit and the Kids Discovery Center.
+Visit the Mister Rogers' Neighborhood exhibit and the Kids Discovery Center.
 Don’t miss all things sports at the W.

 Pennsylvania Sports Museum.
 Top it off with all the special exhibits!